marco262/my_wiki/data/dnd/class/way-of-the-sun-soul-homebrew.md

 [[/div]]

-At 17th level, as a bonus action, you can enter a state of heightened being known as Coalescence, fusing your physical form with the raw power of your radiant soul.
-While in Coalescence, you gain the following benefits:
+At 17th level, as a bonus action, you can enter a state of heightened being known as Radiant Body, fusing your physical form with the raw power of your radiant soul.
+While in Radiant Body, you gain the following benefits:

 * You shed bright light in a 30-foot radius and dim light for an additional 30 feet.
-* You gain a flying speed equal to your walking speed.
+* You gain a flying speed equal to your speed.
-* You do an additional 6 radiant damage when you hit with a melee weapon attack or Radiant Sun Bolt.
+* Whenever you hit with a melee weapon attack or Radiant Sun Bolt, you do additional radiant damage equal to your Wisdom modifier + 1.
-* The spells you cast with Ki have their cost reduced by 1 (to a minimum of 1).
+* All ki costs are reduced by one, to a minimum of 1.
+* You are immune to the effects of exhaustion.

-While in this state, you must make a Constitution saving throw at the end of each of your turns, with a DC of 12 + the number of rounds Coalescence has been active since the last long rest.
-If you fail the saving throw, you take 1 level of Exhaustion.
+While in this state, you must make a Constitution saving throw at the end of each of your turns, with a DC of 12.
+If you succeed on the saving throw, the DC increases by 1.
+If you fail the saving throw, you suffer 1 level of [exhaustion](/dnd/general/conditions#exhaustion).
+If you already have 6 levels of exhaustion and fail the saving throw, Radiant Body ends and you die.

-You can end your Coalescence as an Action.
-Coalescence also automatically ends if you are incapacitated.
-When Coalescence ends, you suffer 1 point of Exhaustion, unless you already have 2 or more.
+You can end Radiant Body as an action.
+Radiant Body also automatically ends if you are incapacitated.
+After you finish a long rest, the DC of the Constitution saving throw resets to 12.

 ----